rust-embedded/discovery-mb2/mdbook/src/appendix/1-general-troubleshooting/README.md

 # General troubleshooting

 ## `cargo-embed` problems

-Most `cargo-embed` problems are either related to not having installed the `udev` rules properly (on Linux) or having selected the wrong chip configuration in `Embed.toml` so make sure you got both of those right.
+Most `cargo-embed` problems are related to not having installed the `udev` rules properly on Linux, so make sure you got that right.

-If the above does not work out for you, you can open an issue in the [`discovery` issue tracker].
-Alternatively you can also visit the [Rust Embedded matrix channel] or the [probe-rs matrix channel] and ask for help there.
+If you are stuck, you can open an issue in the [`discovery` issue tracker] or visit the [Rust Embedded matrix channel] or the [probe-rs matrix channel] and ask for help there.

 [`discovery` issue tracker]: https://github.com/rust-embedded/discovery/issues
 [Rust Embedded matrix channel]: https://matrix.to/#/#rust-embedded:matrix.org